malston/tile-diff/README.md

 # tile-diff

-A command-line tool to compare Tanzu Application Service (TAS) tile configurations between versions, identifying configuration changes required during upgrades.
+A command-line tool to compare Ops Manager product tile configurations between versions, identifying configuration changes required during upgrades.

 ## Overview

-When upgrading TAS tiles (e.g., from 6.0.22 to 10.2.5), operators need to understand:
+When upgrading product tiles (e.g., TAS from 6.0.22 to 10.2.5), operators need to understand:
 - What new configuration properties must be set
 - What existing properties are no longer supported
 - What properties have changed constraints or defaults